Mick Costigan and Noah Flower contributed reporting to this article.

 2. The challenge of getting a vaccine into people’s bodies

 The challenge of vaccine development is matched only by the incredible complexities of production and distribution.
 In the U.S., the National Governors Association are among those raising questions, such as: how will it be quickly and efficiently delivered and dispensed?
 Who gets it first?

 There’s already a general hesitancy about vaccines among “anti-vaxxers,” who have been heavily promoting their position.
-And two-thirds of Americans polled by USA Today/Suffolk Poll, say they won’t get a vaccine when it’s first available.
+And many beyond that movement are sympathetic with the concern: two-thirds of Americans polled by USA Today/Suffolk Poll, say they won’t get a vaccine when it’s first available.
 Pfizer CEO Alberta Bourla warns that people who don’t take the vaccine will be the “weak link” that allows the virus to continue to spread.

 3. Vaccine producers’ approach to distribution

-Meanwhile other nations are already claiming vaccine advancements.
-On September 11, the Wall Street Journal reported that a Chinese pharmaceutical company injected hundreds of thousands of people with experimental vaccines, as they and Russia “appear eager to start using their homegrown vaccines, seeking to restart their economics and claim a global public relations victory.”
-Priority access to vaccines may be used as a tool to drive new geopolitical alignment on contested issues like trade, energy, defense, 5G technology, and other national interests.
+In September, the Wall Street Journal reported that a Chinese pharmaceutical company injected hundreds of thousands of people with experimental vaccines, as they and Russia “appear eager to start using their homegrown vaccines.”
+In addition to restarting their economies, these countries could be seeking to claim a public relations victory.
+Priority access to vaccines may be used as a tool, by them and by others, to attract allies on contested global issues like trade, energy, defense, and 5G technology.

 Three possible outcomes